home-climate-control/dz/docs/configuration/home-assistant.md

           host: mqtt-hass
           root-topic: <see below>
         discovery-prefix: <Home Assistant MQTT Discovery topic> # optional, defaults to "homeassistant"
-        node-id: <This instance's ID> # optional, defaults to `home-climate-control.instance` value
         zones:
           - Workshop-east
           - Workshop-west
 ```
 ### id

 Unique identifier this entity will be known as to the rest of the system.
 In particular, it is used by [directors.connectors](./directors.md).
+It will also be used as a [node_id](https://www.home-assistant.io/integrations/mqtt#mqtt-discovery) in Home Assistant's config topic.

 ### broker
 Configuration is common with other [MQTT integrations](./mqtt.md), with the exception of the `root-topic`.
 Here, it must be left empty, and `discovery-prefix` provided instead.

 ### discovery-prefix
 MQTT topic configured in Home Assistant for MQTT discovery.
 You probably don't need to provide it.

-### node-id
-Home Assistant [doesn't care about it](https://www.home-assistant.io/integrations/mqtt#mqtt-discovery), but you might, to keep your MQTT topic tree tidy.
-You probably don't need to provide it, default will likely work well.

 > **NOTE:** Due to [Quarkus](../build/index.md#quarkus) quirks, `root-topic` must be specified even if it is at Home Assistant default, but `discovery-prefix` must be omitted.
 Don't ask.